eyusti/tic_tac_toe/README.md

 This implementation includes a human player mode for bonus fun.
 I used this mode to do ad hoc testing so test coverage of this project was pretty low.
 While fun, future AI projects will likely not have a human player mode to simplify codebase and have more robust test coverage.

-There is also a re-write of min-max in a more negamax format implementation that takes advantage of the zero sum property of Tic Tac Toe.
+There is also a rewrite of min-max in a more negamax format implementation that takes advantage of the zero sum property of Tic Tac Toe.